 Law is taught from a range of perspectives, based on the finest traditions of legal education and recent innovations for the 21st century.
 Our approach is to examine law well beyond basic legal rules and legal institutions, taking account of wider contexts and discourses that allow deeper understanding of law in society.
 With this approach, the University of Suffolk provides students with firm grounding in the subject of law and the contexts in which law functions.
 Equally important is the breadth and depth of education that this subject facilitates.
 Students will be equipped to take on challenging questions about law and related issues, and to apply their knowledge and skills in a variety of contexts.
-This ethos runs right through all subjects in the law curriculum which includes a number of modules specifically designed to provide opportunities to apply your knowledge and skills in different contexts.
+This ethos runs right through all subjects in the law curriculum and enhanced even more with combinations in other social sciences.